jackyheart/Weather/README.md

 1. View interacts with Interactor on view's lifecycle callbacks,<br />
    eg. viewDidLoad(), viewWillAppear(), didSelectRowAt(), searchButtonClicked(), etc.
-2. Interactor contains the main business logic, fetching data from Repository.
-Interactor is completely agnostic to the data source.
+2. Interactor contains the main business logic, fetching data from Repository.<br /> Interactor is completely agnostic to the data source.
 3. Repository abstract out the data layer.
 It handles fetching data from remote source and local storage.<br />
    With this, one can completely swap one source with another and the app will still work,<br />
-   eg. swapping local source UserDefaults with CoreData, Realm, or even in-memory data structure (useful for test purpose) or swapping remote source URLSession with networking library, such as Alamofire.
+   eg. swapping local source UserDefaults with CoreData, Realm, or even in-memory data structure (useful for test purpose),<br />
+   or swapping remote source URLSession with networking library, such as Alamofire.
 4. Data fetched from Interactor will be passed to Presenter.
-5. Presenter formats the data to UI-related view model
+5. Presenter formats the data to UI-related view model.
 6. Eventually, view will display the UI based on the passed-in view model.